Sailboat Charter Vacation

 during settled weather.

-facility near the water front statue of Ataturk.
-Marmaris is otherwise a bazaar town full of crafty
+near the water front statue of Kemal Ataturk.
+Marmaris is otherwise a bazaar town full of crafty rug merchants,

-rug merchants, beach tourists, and waterfront restaurants, but featuring fine doner kebap and
+beach tourists, and waterfront restaurants, but featuring fine doner kebap and exquisite pizza.
+A

 Carian oarsmen.